oracle-livelabs/apex/online-bookstore-app/17-enhance-ai-assistant/17-enhance-ai-assistant.md

 In this lab, you will:

-- Create Multiple RAG Data Sources to enhance AI responses for order details
+- Create Multiple RAG Data Sources to enhance AI responses for order details.

 ### Downloads: Missed Previous Labs?
 Download and Install the Application